mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Like Admiral Plankwell, Arbellatra assembled elements of her fleet at the conclusion of a Frontier War and promptly embarked upon an epic journey of nearly 150 parsecs from Rhylanor to Capital.
+Like Admiral Plankwell, Arbellatra assembled elements of her fleet at the conclusion of a Frontier War and promptly embarked upon an epic journey of nearly 150 parsecs from Rhylanor to [[Capital]].
 Emperor Gustus awaited her arrival with the might of the 1st Fleet at his disposal.
-Arbellatra defeated the bulk of his forces at the Second Battle of Zhimaway, the system’s most prominent gas giant, and then proceeded to Capital where she assassinated Gustus.
+Arbellatra defeated the bulk of his forces at the Second Battle of Zhimaway, the system's most prominent gas giant, and then proceeded to Capital where she assassinated Gustus.
 Unlike the previous 17 usurpers, Arbellatra did not claim the throne.
 She asked